3D Printing vs CNC for Rapid Prototyping

 To make the right choice, you first need to understand the differences between the two technologies and how they compare according to what you’re trying to accomplish:

-• 3D printing works by adding layers, or slices, of material to form solid objects, as directed by a CAD (Computer Aided Design) file.
+• 3D printing works by adding layers, or slices, of material to form solid objects, as a CAD (Computer Aided Design) file directs.

 Rapid Prototyping

 Rapid prototyping demands through the life cycle of product development often include initial mock-ups, sample parts and scale models.
-These can be rapidly assembled for rigorous testing across a range of metrics, including durability, size, and shape.
+These can be rapidly assembled for rigorous testing across various metrics, including durability, size, and shape.

 Additive technology – 3D printing – is often regarded as the ‘go-to’ technology for rapid prototyping, although this will vary on a case-by-case basis.

-When choosing between 3D printing and CNC machining for rapid prototyping there is no one-size-fits-all solution.
-To make a decision you need to look at the following variables:
+There is no one-size-fits-all solution when choosing between 3D printing and CNC machining for rapid prototyping.
+To make a decision, you need to look at the following variables:

 3D Printing